MEng PhD Essex, PgCert, FHEA

 My research interests revolve around he domain of human-computer interaction (HCI) and include mixed/augmented and virtual reality (XR), information visualization (InfoVis), visual analytics (VA) and wearable computing (WearComp).
 You can find more information below, in the research interests section.

-The above research topics can be explored in a variety of applied domains, including Ocean Sciences, Environmental Sciences, Nuclear Sciences, Cultural Heritage, Learning and Education, Transport and Computer Games.
+The above research topics can be explored in a variety of application domains, including Ocean Sciences, Environmental Sciences, Nuclear Sciences, Cultural Heritage, Learning and Education, Transport and Computer Games.

-This theme explores the concept of immersive, multisensory, post-WIMP visualization and investigates how information visualization can employ different display and presentation technologies, such as head-mounted displays, projection systems, wearables, tabletop displays and haptic interfaces.
+This theme explores the concept of immersive, multisensory, post-WIMP and often situated visualization and investigates how information visualization can employ different display and presentation technologies, such as head-mounted displays, projection systems, wearables, tabletop displays and haptic interfaces.

-We are currently exploring a variety of technologies that could enable IA in different scenarios.
+We are currently exploring a variety of technologies that could enable IA/SA in different scenarios.
 We are especially interested in using web technologies (e.g., WebVR/XR), such as in our IA-prtototyping VRIA framework.

 Immersive Realities (XR)